SouthernPark/AutoMLFaceMask/README.md

         kubectl get services
         (you may need sometime until the external url shows up)

-## IV.
-Other commands that you might need
+## Other commands that you might need

   >(1)k8s